salim-benhamadi/coding-journey-leetcode/README.md

 ### 📝 To Do
 - Add recursive solution to 104.
 Maximum Depth of Binary Tree
+- Add a two pointer solution to 26.
+Remove Duplicates from Sorted Array

 ### 🤝 Feedback Welcome
 If you see ways I can improve my solutions or have suggestions, feel free to open an issue or drop a comment!